isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 55.&nbsp;Their liability arises <u>only</u> when an actor fails to act reasonably after receiving proper notice.
 They are not liable, if through no fault of their own, they did not receive the notice sent by the victim.

 {:start="56"}
-56.&nbsp;In assessing reasonableness, the Court will consider the circumstances of the case – including the seriousness as well as the persistence of the harm.&nbsp;
+56.&nbsp;In assessing reasonableness, the Court will consider the circumstances of the case – including the seriousness as well as the persistence of the harm.

 {:start="57"}
-57.&nbsp;Let me illustrate this:&nbsp;
+57.&nbsp;Let me illustrate this:

-</p><p style="margin-left: 40px">a) An Administrator or Platform that receives notice of a harmful post for the first time may act reasonably by simply removing the post, if that is the appropriate remedy under the framework.&nbsp;&nbsp;
+</p><p style="margin-left: 40px">a) An Administrator or Platform that receives notice of a harmful post for the first time may act reasonably by simply removing the post, if that is the appropriate remedy under the framework.

-</p><p style="margin-left: 40px">b) But if the same account repeatedly causes harm in the same way, simply taking down each time the post is put up may no longer suffice.&nbsp;
+</p><p style="margin-left: 40px">b) But if the same account repeatedly causes harm in the same way, simply taking down each time the post is put up may no longer suffice.

 </p><p style="margin-left: 40px">c) In such cases, taking stronger action – such as suspending or disabling the offending account – may be the reasonable steps required under Clauses 91 and 94.